 A recruitment plan can solve many of the problems that technical recruiters currently face.
 It is by no means a solution for every single recruitment problem.
 However, it plays a huge role in avoiding many common problems and streamlining the recruitment process.

 A recruitment plan empowers recruiters to rethink the way that they hire and do so in a more efficient manner.

 If you’re a recruiter, remember to lean on the technology that’s readily available to you.
-Devskiller can help you in both the screening and the interviewing process.
-Take a look at our range of ready-made skill tests and see you can use them in your current hiring process.
+DevSkiller can help you in both the screening and the interviewing process.
+Take a look at our range of ready-made skill tests and see you can use them in your current recruiting plan.